winac/FYP/README.md

-# FYP
+# Causality Analysis for Financial Networks

-## Final Year Project - MEng Electrical and Electronic Engineering <br/> Causality Analysis for Financial Networks
+## Final Year Project - MEng Electrical and Electronic Engineering

 Data used to the gold price graphs can be found in `gold.csv`